m00tiny/grayhatfreelancing/content.en/docs/crlf_injection.md

 +++
 title = "CRLF Injection"
-date = "2022-10-16"
+date = "2023-03-23"
-description = "All about CRLF injection techniques, methods, payloads, how/why/when they work."
+description = "All about CRLF injection techniques, methods, payloads, how/why/when they work." include_toc = 'true'
 +++

-# CRLF Injection
+# Carriage Return Line Feed

->The term CRLF refers to Carriage Return (ASCII 13, \r) Line Feed (ASCII 10, \n).
+> The term CRLF refers to Carriage Return (ASCII 13, \r) Line Feed (ASCII 10, \n).
 They're used to note the termination of a line, however, dealt with differently in today’s popular Operating Systems.
 For example: in Windows both a CR and LF are required to note the end of a line, whereas in Linux/UNIX a LF is only required.
 In the HTTP protocol, the CR-LF sequence is always used to terminate a line.

->A CRLF Injection attack occurs when a user manages to submit a CRLF into an application.
+> A CRLF Injection attack occurs when a user manages to submit a CRLF into an application.
 This is most commonly done by modifying an HTTP parameter or URL.
 ## Summary

 - [CRLF - Add a cookie](#crlf---add-a-cookie)